naiyt/shell-sim/README.md

 shell.run
 ```

-You can also load your `fs_data` and `users_data` with YAML, as shown [here](https://github.com/naiyt/shell-sim/blob/master/test_run.rb).
+You can also structure your `fs_data` and `users_data` with YAML, as shown [here](https://github.com/naiyt/shell-sim/blob/master/test_run.rb).

 ## Things this can do

-- All of the commands [here](https://github.com/naiyt/shell-sim/tree/master/lib/shell_sim/commands) have been implemented and run in some way. [grep](https://github.com/naiyt/shell-sim/blob/master/lib/shell_sim/commands/grep.rb) is probably the most interesting one at the moment, but can't currently grep from anything but stdin.
+- All of the commands [here](https://github.com/naiyt/shell-sim/tree/master/lib/shell_sim/commands) have been implemented and run in some way. [grep](https://github.com/naiyt/shell-sim/blob/master/lib/shell_sim/commands/grep.rb) is probably the most interesting one at the moment, doesn't work with anything but stdin yet.
 - Pipes work (more or less), as does output redirection with both `>` and `>>`.
 Try something like this:

 ```shell